Fuzzball Documentation

 Fuzzball Printer example in Workflow Catalog

-Clicking on the “View details” button at the bottom of the Printer selection will show you a template used to create the printer workflow Fuzzfile, as well as the inputs that can be changed by the user.
+You can see details about the workflow template by either clicking on the name of the workflow or by selecting “View details” from the kebab menu of the workflow template card.
+The detail page will show you a template used to create the printer workflow Fuzzfile, as well as the inputs that can be changed by the user.
 The values in the YAML template that are surrounded by double curly braces and preceded by a dot (e.g. {{.Container}}) are inputs that you can change before rendering the finished Fuzzfile.

 Printer details